[EXCERPT FROM THE AUTUMN 2009 ISSUE OF COMMUNICATOR MAGAZINE]

 - Links to cross-referenced files that are in their original locations.

 If you move the cross-referenced container files, the cross-references break.
 You can use FrameScript and a custom script to resolve this issue.
 Framescript is a high level, user-oriented, scripting (or macro) language designed to work with Adobe FrameMaker.
-You use FrameScript to customize the features of your FrameMaker installation.
-In this customization, a custom script can look for the referenced files in the same folder as the container file and update the path to the cross-referenced file.
+You use FrameScript to customise the features of your FrameMaker installation.
+In this customisation, a custom script can look for the referenced files in the same folder as the container file and update the path to the cross-referenced file.
 Visit www.framescript.com and www.frameexpert.com for FrameScript and the necessary custom scripts, respectively.